adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-progressively-enhanced-javascript.md

 First, unobstrusive Javascript (placing Javascript in external files), does not, in anyway, mean it's progresively enhanced.

 Second, this is not specifically about people who disable Javascript.
-Yes, some people do turn it but it's not main problem.
-[Everyone has Javascript, Right?](http://kryogenix.org/code/browser/everyonehasjs.html) shows all the points of failure.
+Yes, some people do disable it but it's not the main problem.
+[Everyone has Javascript, Right?](http://kryogenix.org/code/browser/everyonehasjs.html) shows the many points of failure.

-The last of those problems, *using Javascript that the browser doesn't recognise* is what we're going to be addressing.
-Javascript&mdash;unlike HTML and CSS&mdash; doesn'tdegrade gracefully without intervention.
+The last of those points&mdash;*using Javascript that the browser doesn't recognise*&mdash;is the main thing we need to discuss.
+Javascript&mdash;unlike HTML and CSS&mdash;doesn't degrade gracefully without intervention.

-You see, `<input type="email">` degrades gracefully into a text box.
-And `border-radius` degrades gracefully by simply not showing rounded borders.
+For example, `<input type="email">` degrades gracefully into a text box.
+And `border-radius` degrades gracefully by not showing rounded borders.
+No problem here.

-Javascript, however, will throw errors when the browser tries to execute code it doesn't recognise.
+Javascript, however, will error when the browser tries to execute code it doesn't recognise.
 Internet Explorer 8, for example, breaks on the last line of code:

 	var form = document.forms[0];
 	form.attachEvent('submit', function() {